Educating professionals for a new world of work

 A highlight of the MEL and MHLP experience is the professional development sessions that invite industry leaders to discuss current issues in their sector.
 Open to all students, these sessions provide valuable opportunities for students to network with top professionals and other students, as well as access new knowledge and insights.
 During the spring 2020 semester, the MEL and MHLP teams quickly transitioned these sessions to an online environment – with an unexpected benefit.

-Chris McKinnon, Employer Relations and Career Manager for the MEL and MHLP programs, says this online shift has brought about a significant increase in the number of industry speaker sessions, from one every few weeks to multiple sessions each week.
+Chris McKinnon, former Employer Relations and Career Manager for the MEL and MHLP programs, says this online shift has brought about a significant increase in the number of industry speaker sessions, from one every few weeks to multiple sessions each week.
 As he says, it’s simply more convenient for industry leaders to attend sessions virtually.
 Whether in-person or by Zoom, the questions and discussions prompted by the sessions are dynamic and engaging.

 …and more virtual networking skills development sessions too